Izin/halo-pc-2k19/README.md

  there is nothing to do to fix that, except by porting this mod to Halo CE.

  Also: 2K20 uses [Chimera](https://github.com/Dwood15/Chimera), a third-party
   software that updates technical elements of Halo.
-However, Chimera does NOT support Halo PC.
-No guarantees can be made on how stable the game will be.
+However, Chimera supports ONLY Halo CE.
+No guarantees can be made on how stable Halo PC will be when launched.

-# Getting Started
+# Install

 ## Download